Dvtt0253/AI-Market-Predictor-App/README.md

 This project is licensed under the All Rights Reserved License.

 You are permitted to access the functionality of the web application freely.
-However, you may not copy, distribute, modify, or repurpose the code or assets for commercial use, without explicit permission from the author.
+However, you may not copy, distribute, modify, or repurpose the code or assets for commercial use without explicit permission from the author.

 See the [License](./Market_app/LICENSE.txt) for further details.